yathansh13/Trivia/README.md

 # Trivia
-A Trivia app with Questions from Open Trivia DB built for iOS 15
+A Trivia game app for iOS 15 made with SwiftUI